mig1984/bashible/README.md

 @ Creating .bashrc from a template
   # the template needs two variables to be set, HOST and PORT
   # these are set by arguments of this script ($1 and $2)
+  - cd /home/$HOME/
-  - output_to_file /home/$HOME/.bashrc.tmp template /mnt/templates/bashrc.tpl
+  - output_to_file .bashrc.tmp template /mnt/templates/bashrc.tpl
-  - mv /home/$HOME/.bashrc.tmp /home/$HOME/.bashrc
+  - mv .bashrc.tmp .bashrc
 ```

-The `is` here is just a sugar word.
+The `is` is a sugar word.
 It actually does nothing and `empty_dir` is an alias for `is_empty_dir`.
 It's up to you, what you prefer.

+If you use `cd` within a block, it works as expected, but next block will have it's working directory back.
+On each block start, bashible does chdir to the base directory.
+You can change it by `base_dir`.

 ## Install & usage